morphgnt/tischendorf/text/parsed/README.txt

    - Fixed 151 words, some of which were parsing-errors (particularly with respect to 2nd Aorist analyses of stems with *LQ*), and some of which were wrongly assigned lemmas and/or Strong's numbers.

+v.
+1.5 (2007-01-09)
+   - Fixed 350 words, most of which were parsing errors, but some of which were lemamtization errors.